 Here is MY reason for choosing Holistic Nutrition:

 Despite the rigorous training I received in Dietetics, I felt that my education was lacking when it came to practical knowledge and adverse skills.
-What I mean is, even though I had the required knowledge in biochemistry, physiology, and clinical nutrition, I lacked the skills to apply this knowledge, find alternative solutions, and coach my clients in a way that was flexible and enjoyable for them.
+What I mean is, that even though I had the required knowledge in biochemistry, physiology, and clinical nutrition, I lacked the skills to apply this knowledge, find alternative solutions, and coach my clients in a way that was flexible and enjoyable for them.
 My education hadn’t prepared me for the listening, coaching, and support skills that I would need to provide excellent care.
-It also hadn’t provided me with alternative approaches that could be used when the text-book answer didn’t fit.
+It also hadn’t provided me with alternative approaches that could be used when the textbook answer didn’t fit.

 I found that for my own weight and health issues, the approach taken by myself and other Dietitians didn’t work for me.
 I became completely stressed about my diet, and stress (as you may know) is a huge barrier to losing weight and maintaining good health.
 But I hadn’t learned that.
 Emotional triggers and state of mind are also intricately involved in eating and overall health, but this was barely touched upon during my 4-year degree.
 Body toxicity, cleansing techniques, food enzymes, fermented foods, herbal remedies, and how food is used to heal in other cultures were rarely discussed.